futureofcoding/futureofcoding.org/ideas.md

   * make a reactive WoofJS
   * make a game engine with an aprt.us interface
   * make an Elm game engine

+* can we combine strong types + macros to get natural language coding or less stack overflow?

+* essay about why we should stop teaching for loops in favor of forEach loops and while loops (is this how python works already?)

 * continue working on Cycle v2 w/o VueJS (and maybe without Blockly)